 I have many cacti and succulent plants growing both indoors and outdoors.

-I buy the ingredients for the DIY mix in bulk and am set for a couple of years before I have to replenish any of them.
-I make multiple batches of the mix a year and always have some ready to go.
+I buy the ingredients for the DIY mix in larger quantities and am set for a year or so before I have to replenish any of them.
+I make multiple batches of the mix a year and always have some ready to go when it’s time to plant new cacti or ones that need to increase to a larger pot size.

-The longest I’ve kept any one batch of the mix for is 6 months and it was still fresh.
+The longest I’ve kept any one batch of the mix for is six months, which was still fresh.
 I store it in the same tin bin that I mix it up in.

 Cactus Soil Video Guide